rwilcox/my-learnings-docs/synthesis_technical_leadership.md

    * tell them what you’re going to tell them, tell them, then tell them what you told them
    * empower them; ensure they are actually empowered; make sure they stay empowered; increase empowerment
    * ask questions, learn what it’a actually like for boots on the ground

+## Management and technical leadership should be seperate

+your manager likely can not be a tech lead.
+Your tech lead likely can not be a manager.
+Or at least for long or for scale.
+Why?
+Both different temperment job AND those are both full time jobs at scale.